Integrated timetabling and scheduling of modular autonomous vehicles under uncertainty: Problem description

-\textbf{Decisions on timetabling.} To give passengers a reliable and memorable schedule, operators need to determine the robust timetables that remains the same across all scenarios.
-The timetable specifics arrival, departure, and dwell times at each stop for every trip on all lines, as well as the shifting time at the starting stop.
-Here, the shifting time refers to the amount by which the optimized departure time of a bus trip (denoted as variable) deviates from the original scheduled value at the starting stop.
+To provide passengers with a reliable and easy-to-remember schedule, operators must determine a robust timetable that remains consistent across all passenger flow scenarios occurring on different operational days.
+The timetable specifics arrival, departure, and dwell times at each stop for every trip on all lines.